 - Supportive care

 Heating pads and Ice packs can help to relieve the sciatica symptoms temporarily.
-There should be regular monitoring for changes or improvement in condition.
+There should be regular monitoring for changes or improvements in condition.

 Non-steroidal anti-inflammatory drugs and Muscle relaxants are the drug of choice to relieve symptoms.
 However, in most cases, the pain is excruciating and may require steroid and nerve pain medications to subside.

 Ice packs and Physical exercise comprising of stretching, correcting your posture are an integral part of sciatic treatment.